PostHog/docs/docs/deployment.md

 ### Infinite redirect

 Some users have reported getting infinite redirects running behind a proxy.
 You can set the `DISABLE_SECURE_SSL_REDIRECT` variable to make PostHog run using http.
-See [running behind a proxy](/running-behind-a-proxy) for instructions on how to set that up.

 ## Secret key